The two-dimensional Euler equations in Yudovich type space and $\mathrm{\textbf{bmo}}$-type space: A priori estimates

-In this subsection, our target is to establish \emph{a prior} estimates for the voriticity equation in $Y^\Theta_{\rm ul}(\RR^2)$.
-Let us begin by establishing the uniformly local $L^p$ estimate for transport equation. \begin{proposition} Let vector field $u\in L^1(\RR^+;L^\infty(\RR^d))$.
+In this subsection, our target is to establish \emph{a priori} estimates for the voriticity equation in $Y^\Theta_{\rm ul}(\RR^2)$.
+Let us begin by the uniformly local $L^p$ estimate for the transport equation. \begin{proposition} Consider vector field $u\in L^1(\RR^+;L^\infty(\RR^d))$.
 Assume that $f(t,x)$ is a smooth solution of the following equation

 Then there exists a positive constant $C$, independent of $p$ and $r$, such that